ArthurZey/arthurzey.github.io/_pages/tag_about.md

 To me, integrity means _integrating_ mind, body, and spirit.
 It means continuously learning rational (ie, practical) principles, and walking the walk and talking the talk.
 I embrace consistency and reject compartmentalization.
 I'm a geek about intellectual pursuits, I'm maniacal about physical fitness (in [health](/reactive-preventative-proactive-health/), [bodybuilding, and diet](/physical-fitness/)), and I'm always learning and [growing](/growth/) in the areas of mindfulness and empathy (thank you, meditation).

 I'm opinionated and curious, willful and flexible, arrogant and aware of my limitations, direct and sensitive/tactful (or, well, I try!).
 I always have to _be_ right, not necessarily _appear_ right or merely "win" arguments.
-I worship at the alter of _the supreme sanctity of the truth_; discovering that I was wrong is a gift that allows me to learn the truth and actually be right.
+I worship at the altar of _the supreme sanctity of the truth_; discovering that I was wrong is a gift that allows me to learn the truth and actually be right.
 I'm utterly intransigent about certain things (especially more fundamental matters of principle), but really easygoing about a lot of more superficial things.
 This seems to create [a lot of confusion for people, and most people erroneously conclude](/misunderstood/) that I'm just uptight and inflexible.
 I'm okay with being _not_ understood, but I really struggle with (and get defensive about) being [<i>mis</i>understood](/misunderstood/).

 I love [logging things](#footer) in the spirit of [Quantified Self](https://quantifiedself.com/about/what-is-quantified-self/){:target="&lowbar;blank"}, though it's not an especially social phenomenon for me.
 Part of my love of it is in bringing order to the chaos of life through data normalization.